 Was Felicity Jones’ The Aeronauts character, Amelia Wren, a real person?
-No, but The Aeronauts director Tom Harper says she was inspired by someone just as amazing as the character.
+No, but she was based on two real people, according to The Aeronauts director Tom Harper.

 James Glaisher was a real person.
 And though Amelia Wren was not, Harper explained at a SCAD Savannah Film Festival screening in October that she was inspired by Sophie Blanchard, a French aeronaut.

 “She was so different from James Glaisher, I thought… wouldn’t it be amazing, dramatically, to put those two very different people in the basket together?”

 Blanchard became the first woman to become a professional balloonist, and Amelia Wright’s story closes tracks her own.
 Blanchard’s husband, Jean-Pierre, suffered a heart attack in his balloon, fell, and died from his severe injuries.
 In her career as an aeronaut, Sophie Blanchard had more than her share of adventures and near-death mishaps like the ones that bedevil Amelia Wren and James Glaisher in the film.

 “She was Napoleon’s head of aeronautics, believe it or not, and every military procession, she would fly up as a sort of propaganda technique,” Harper said.

 In The Aeronauts, Amelia Wren and James Glaisher are roughly the same age.
 But Blanchard probably never met the real Glaisher.
 She died in 1819, at the age of 41, when he was only 10 years old.